bluematt/glint/README.md

 A simple 2d game framework for [Crystal](https://crystal-lang.org/) using [Raylib](https://www.raylib.com/).

+Glint was inspired by a number of game engines and libraries, including but not limited to Löve2D, Godot, Dragonruby GTK, microStudio and Solar2D.
+It doesn't try to replicate any of them, but it does try to take from them core ideas that make games programming actually fun.

+Glint aims to make the necessary parts easy, and make the awesome parts possible.

 ## Prerequisites

 Raylib should already be installed.
 If not, you can install it with [Homebrew](https://brew.sh/).